flatironinstitute/finufft/docs/python.rst

     # calculate the transform to higher accuracy
     f = finufftpy.nufft1d1(x, c, N, eps=1e-12)

 Note, however, that a lower tolerance (that is, a higher accuracy) results in a slower transform.
+See ``python/examples/simple1d1.py`` for the full demo code that includes a basic math test (useful to check both the math and the indexing).

 For higher dimensions, we would specify frequencies in more than one dimension: